 Feuling credits having a solid mainstay with CCSD since 2014 to guide him going into his first superintendency, but his educational and financial background before his life in Nevada equip him with leadership skills for the job.
-He formerly worked as an economics and social studies teacher, business manager, principal and school business specialist in Wisconsin before moving to Carson City.
+He formerly worked as an economics and social studies teacher, business manager and school business specialist in Wisconsin before moving to Carson City.

 At CCSD, he became director of fiscal services and has maintained oversight of its $160 million budget, payroll, financial services, labor negotiations, capital projects and custodial needs.
 Trustees, staff and community members have relied on him to provide quick, accurate answers to departmental scenarios during his regular budget presentations.
 He’s also served as a Little League and Lego Robotics coach, mentoring students on and off the field.

 District spokesman Dan Davis says while folks are keen to see a new leader help revolutionize Carson City’s schools, Feuling’s skill set and recollection in recent years gives him a foresight that helps to carry the district forward.
 Feuling said maintaining relationships would be key to having success from the start.